The Habit of Bible Study

 Many of them are just like coasters on your coffee table, collecting dust and having water rings on top.
 If you don't read them, you can't get it inside you.
 According to Barna, only 11% of Americans read the Bible daily.
 That's one out of 10.
 If you're someone who reads the Bible every day, you're one out of ten Americans that do.

-So only one out of three say they read the Bible once a week.
+Only one out of three say they read the Bible once a week.
 Roughly 50% say they might read it twice a year.
-I'm guessing I know when that is.
-Christmas and Easter, Christmas and Easter.
+I'm guessing I know when that is: Christmas and Easter.
 The place packs out at those two times of the year.

-And reading it doesn't Necessarily imply that you're a student.
-You might just be reading it for, I don't know, to check off some box.
-But just picking a passage randomly and like, you know, like that, you know, you.
-That doesn't mean you're studying.
-What is, what does it say about that?
+Reading it doesn't necessarily imply that you're a student.
+You might just be reading it to check off some box.
+You are just picking a passage randomly; that doesn't mean you're studying.
+What does it say about that?

 Well, I looked at a survey by the Pew organization.
-They said from their study, only 45% of the respondents who said they read the Bible could tell you the names of the four Gospels.
+They said from their study that only 45% of the respondents who said they read the bible could tell you the names of the four Gospels.
 Could you do that?
-You know, the four gospels, Matthew, Mark, Luke and John.
-Are you able to, you know, that?
+Do you know the four Gospels, Matthew, Mark, Luke and John.”

 See, because Bible study also includes an intellectual endeavor.
-It's not only that, but it certainly is partly that only, only 50% could say the name of the first book of the Bible, Genesis.
-Only.
-Only 2 out of 3 could tell you what city Jesus was born in.
-Bethlehem.
+It certainly is, but partly only 50% could say the name of the first book of the Bible, Genesis.
+Only 2 out of 3 could tell you what city Jesus was born in, Bethlehem.

-And I could go on.
-And so just because people read doesn't mean they are students when it comes to you.
-When you think about where you're at, are you a student?
-I'm praying that as the pastor of this church, that we would be people of the book, that we would be serious students of the Bible, that we would be biblically literate people, that we would know the book.
-And more than that, we would do the book.
+I could go on.
+Just because people read doesn't mean they are students.
+When it comes to you, when you think about where you're at, are you a student?
+I'm praying that, as the pastor of this church, we would be people of the Book, that we would be serious students of the bible, that we would be biblically literate people, that we would know the book.
+And more than that, we would “do” the book.

 We would live and follow the word of God.
-That's my desire to.
-Now, that was Paul's desire.
-And he's writing this letter to his spiritual son in the Lord, Timothy.
+That's my desire, too.
+Now, that was Paul's desire and he's writing this letter to his spiritual son in the Lord, Timothy.
 He writes two letters to Timothy.

 Ephesus was the second largest city in the Roman Empire.
 Over 250,000 people lived in Ephesus.
 It was the most influential church during that day in terms of size and influence.
-And Paul, who was a church planter, says, after three years, I got to go plant more churches.
+Paul, who was a church planter, says that after three years, I got to go plant more churches.
 And he hands the keys to Timothy.

 And I'd be like, I need somebody to talk to, Paul.
 Can you be my mentor?
 And he would be like, yeah, like I quoted this earlier.
 But when I was afraid he'd say, God has not given us a spirit of fear, Gary, but a spirit of love and of power and of a sound mind, I go, okay, thanks, Paul.
 That's good.